 This course builds upon skills acquired in Intro to Theatre and Acting I. Students will progress to perform scenes from classic and contemporary plays, explore advanced acting techniques, character development and more.
 Students will also have the opportunity to explore basic musical theatre performance skills in this course.
-Current events, theatrical journalism and criticism will also be a part of this course.
+Current events, theatrical journalism and criticism will also be a part of this course as students explore how theatre tackles issues of Earth, Non-Violence, Women and Anti-Racism